ruby/ruby/doc/yjit/yjit.md

 => {:inline_code_size=>331945, :outlined_code_size=>272980}
 ```

 These are the size in bytes of generated inlined code and generated outlined code.
-If the combined sizes for generated code are very close to the total YJIT exec-mem-size (see above,) YJIT will stop generating code and in some cases may crash.
+If the combined sizes for generated code are very close to the total YJIT exec-mem-size (see above), YJIT will stop generating code once the limit is reached.
 Try to make sure you have enough exec-mem-size for the program you're running.
 By default YJIT will allocate 268,435,456 bytes (256 MiB) of space for generated inlined and outlined code.

 ### Other Statistics